gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am able to save Jacob and I will do just that as a remnant shall be saved.
-I am the high priest forever after the order of Melchizedek.
-I am the perfect Passover.
-I am the lamb of God.
-I am the Lord who died for you, even Yeshua HaMashiach.
+I am able to save Jacob and I will do just that as a remnant shall be saved.
+I am the high priest forever after the order of Melchizedek.
+I am the perfect Passover.
+I am the lamb of God.
+I am the Lord who died for you, even Yeshua HaMashiach.

 148